Everything you need to know about canyoning in Dalat, Vietnam.

 Our stoke levels were at an all-time high and could not wipe the smiles off of our faces.
-Before we knew it we were back in town and Tony, Dragon and the owner of Dalat Passion Tours, Mr Win, all invited us back to their office that evening for drinks.
+Before we knew it we were back in town and Tony, Dragon and the owner of Dalat Adventure Tours, Mr Win, all invited us back to their office that evening for drinks.
 The entertainment was to continue late into the night.

-We were very happy we made the choice to go canyoning with Dalat Passion Tours.
+We were very happy we made the choice to go canyoning with Dalat Adventure Tours.
 Their professionalism and friendly personalities made our experience incredibly enjoyable and something we will remember for a long time to come.

 The amazing guides and attention to detail was excellent.
 The small group sizes ensured we were all taken care of personally.
 Tony, Dragon and Mr Win did everything to ensure our adventure canyoning in Dalat was a top quality expedition.